adamkozak/ADA2017-project/README.md

+_Authors:_ Nathalie Crevoisier, Adam Kozak, Tarmo Nurmi

 # Analysis of reviews of books on Amazon

-Nathalie Crevoisier, Adam Kozak, Tarmo Nurmi

 # Updates for milestone 2: